raminmz66/money-tracker/README.md

 # money-tracker
-easily track your money, using this simple and great app
+Easily track your money, using this simple and great app